Istrail-Lab/istrail-lab.github.io/Colin-README.md

 # Using VSCode/Markdown Guide

+Every time you open this project, open a new terminal by putting your cursor at the top of your screen, clicking terminal, then clicking new terminal.
+When the prompt comes up, run the command:

+git pull

+Then click enter, and Colin's changes should appear on your computer.
+Then, run the command:

+npm run dev

+And command-click the link that pops up in the terminal.
+This will take you to a hosted version of the website that makes live updates.

+Every time you want to "deploy" edits you've made to the actual website, click the three dots on the left side of your screen (the three dots that are connected by some wavy lines).
+Enter a message for what you've changed, then click commit, then click sync changes.
+Say yes to any prompt that pops up.

 ## Getting Started with VSCode

 Open VSCode either by using the icon on the dock or using the desktop shortcut.